ironcev/sharpen.rocks/content/_index.md

   - heading: Faster Learning of New C# Features
     image_path: /images/features/faster-learning.svg
     tagline: Learn new C# features faster by applying them to your existing code base.
     copy: Forget the simplified, artificial code samples often used to introduce new C# features.
-Sharpen points to places in real-life production code, your code!, where new C# features should be used.
+Sharpen points to places in real-life production code - your code! - where new C# features should be used.

   - heading: Critical Approach to New C# Features
     image_path: /images/features/critical-approach.svg